Why WooCommerce cache doesn’t update correctly

 The default response is to flush the entire cache whenever products change.
 For a shop with frequent inventory updates or regular pricing changes, that means constant full cache clears — and constant cold-cache load on the server every time it happens.

-What correct WooCommerce cache invalidation looks like
+What correct WooCommerce cache clearing looks like

 A properly structured solution tracks the relationships between WooCommerce entities and refreshes all affected pages when a product changes — not just the product page itself.